 - For around £300, you should be able to buy a suitable office computer. £400 - £600 should get you a faster system that will last longer.

 - If you depend on processing speed, expect to spend £800-£1,200 for a computer with a high-speed processor and sufficient memory.

 - Consider laptops to enable employees to work remotely.
 Costs are comparative with desktop computers.
 You may also want to buy a separate monitor, keyboard and mouse.

 - Smartphones span a range of budgets, but can cost as much as a laptop.

 - A dedicated server for a computer network costs from £500 upwards.
 You may also need other networking equipment such as a router, firewall and network cabling.

 - A small laser printer for light use costs £50-£200, and up to £1,000-£1,500 for a heavy duty unit.

-- You are likely to need to buy additional software and cloud services unless your needs are very basic.
+- You are likely to need to buy additional software, or, more likely, pay monthly for cloud services.

 - You may face significant installation and configuration costs.
 For example, setting up a network or customising more complex software.